Mower Showdown: Gas vs. Electric Mowers

 - More flexibility - With a gas mower, you can take on any size lawn, as well as hills and slopes.
 It also allows you to maneuver around flower beds, trees and other obstacles without getting tangled with a cord.

 Limitations of Gas Lawn Mowers

 - Noisy - The noise level this machine generates is fairly high and can disturb your neighbors if you decide to mow at the wrong time of day.

 - Fuel costs - Since it runs off gasoline, you'll need to refuel frequently throughout the season.
 Depending on gas prices in your area, this can be expensive and the cost can vary from time to time.

 - Higher level of maintenance - You not only need to keep the tank filled and blades sharpened, but you also have to regularly check the engine, oil and filters to ensure your mower runs properly.

-Browse all gas lawn mowers
+shop all gas lawn mowers

 - Less expensive over time - Electric lawn mowers can be less expensive to operate and maintain.
 You may realize savings over the long run because there's no need to purchase gas, spark plugs and oil on a regular basis.

 - Low maintenance - Like a gasoline lawn mower, you will need to make sure you keep your blades sharpened.
 However, you do not need to check and maintain oil, spark plugs or gasoline levels.

 - Quiet operation - An electric lawn mower typically generates less noise than a gas model, making it possible for you to cut your lawn without disturbing those around you.